benjie-git/CardStock/README.md

     depending on where the lame library was installed.)

 7. download or clone this repository
-8. run designer.py and viewer.py as desired
+8. run python3 designer.py
-9. optionally run build.py to create your own standalone applications for the Designer and Viewer applications.
+9. optionally run build.py to create your own standalone applications for the CardStock Designer application.

 ### 2. Install using pip/pypi:
 1. Linux-only: apt install libasound2-dev lame libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros